kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 # Open WebUI Guide

-## Figureout yourself how to do:
+## Figure out yourself how to do:
 - Ask a question to a specific model.
-- Ask a followup question.
+- Ask a follow-up question.
 - Regenerate an answer.
-How to view original answer?
+How to view the original answer?
-- Ask Open WebUI to continue the an answer.
+- Ask Open WebUI to continue an answer.
 - Search a chat from chat history.
-- Open and close left navigation panel.
+- Open and close the left navigation panel.
 - Pin, Rename, Delete, Download a chat from history.

 ## Exercises to learn Open WebUI
-### Use more than one models simultaneoulsy
+### Use more than one model simultaneously
 - Open Open WebUI
 - Click New Chat
 - Click '+' sign next to the model name
 - Select another model
-- Ask a quetion
+- Ask a question
 - At the bottom right of the answers, click icon (Merge Response)
 - Verify results
 #### Challenge exercise
 - Come up with innovative ideas to use this feature
-- Discuss this ideas with Open WebUI
+- Discuss these ideas with Open WebUI
 ### Organize existing chats in custom folders
 - Hover over "Chats" on left navigation panel
 - Click '+' icon
 - Double click Untitled
 - Enter name of the folder, hit Enter
 - Drag and drop an existing chat in this folder
-#### Figureout yourself how to do:
+#### Figure out yourself how to do:
 - Move folders up or down
 - Move a folder under another
 - Delete a folder
 - Rename a folder

 ### Ask question to a web page
 - Open this page in the browser: https://en.wikipedia.org/wiki/Apollo_11